Reimagining

 Paul de Ruiter Architects

-HODO is a high density mixed residential housing project located in Amsterdamse Poort, which has become the city’s second centre with almost 16 million visitors per year.
-The project is an integral part of Cluster 7, a major development for the transformation and growth of the most east south corner to its full potential.
-Taking the connection of the entertainment area to the Amsterdamse Poort shopping centre as an axis for the masterplan, the new program includes retail, parking facilities and housing.
-Cluster 7 is further divided into three separate residential blocks that together form an architectural unit.
-In this way, a smaller grain is introduced.
-This prevents the creation of a so-called super block.
-A a pleasant, pedestrian and green inner street (woonerf) forms a buffer zone between blocks 1 and 2 and block 3.
+HODO is a high-density mixed-use residential project located in Amsterdamse Poort, which has developed into the city’s second urban centre, attracting nearly 16 million visitors per year.
+The project forms an integral part of Cluster 7, a key component in the transformation of the southeastern edge of Amsterdamse Poort into a lively, inclusive, and sustainable district.
+Taking the connection between the entertainment area and the shopping centre as the organising axis for the masterplan, the program integrates housing, retail, and parking facilities in one coherent urban composition.
+Cluster 7 is divided into three residential blocks that together form a unified yet varied architectural ensemble.
+This finer urban grain prevents the formation of a monolithic “super block” and creates a more human-scaled and permeable city fabric.
+Between blocks 1–2 and block 3, a green pedestrian woonerf provides a quiet inner street and social meeting space.